 Rooted in community!

 At CHIPS, we believe that growing strong roots and cultivating solid relationships are key to building a peaceful community.
-So we’re very excited to be taking part in Herbarium, a new project beginning this May around the theme of plants.
+So we’re very excited to be taking part in Herbarium with our partners at San Mei Gallery, a new summer project beginning around the theme of plants.

 “After a year of lockdown, the project has been specially designed around the easing of restrictions to help our young people in Brixton to get outdoors, active and learning,” says CHIPS partner Michelle Killington.